Shakespeare authorship question: Alternative candidates

-While more than 80 historical figures have been nominated at one time or another as the true author of the Shakespearean canon, only a few of these claimants have attracted significant attention.
-In addition to sole candidates, various "group" theories have also achieved a notable level of interest.
+While more than 80 historical figures have been suggested at one time or another as the true author of the Shakespearean canon, only a few of these claimants have attracted significant attention.
+In addition to solo candidates, various "group" theories have also achieved a notable level of interest.

 Group theories

 Various group theories of Shakespearean authorship were proposed as early as the mid-19th century.
-Delia Bacon's The Philosophy of the Plays of Shakespeare Unfolded (1857), the first book focused entirely on the authorship debate, also proposed the first "group theory".
+The first book focused entirely on the authorship debate, Delia Bacon's The Philosophy of the Plays of Shakespeare Unfolded (1857), proposed the first "group theory".
 It attributed the works of Shakespeare to "a little clique of disappointed and defeated politicians" led by Sir Walter Raleigh which included Sir Francis Bacon and perhaps Edmund Spenser, Lord Buckhurst, and Edward de Vere, 17th Earl of Oxford.

 Gilbert Slater's The Seven Shakespeares (1931) proposed that the works were written by seven different authors: Francis Bacon, Edward de Vere, 17th Earl of Oxford, Sir Walter Raleigh, William Stanley, 6th Earl of Derby, Christopher Marlowe, Mary Sidney, Countess of Pembroke, and Roger Manners, 5th Earl of Rutland.
 In the early 1960s, Edward de Vere, Francis Bacon, Roger Manners, William Herbert and Mary Sidney were suggested as members of a group referred to as "The Oxford Syndicate".
-Christopher Marlowe, Robert Greene and Thomas Nashe have also been proposed as participants.
+Christopher Marlowe, Robert Greene and Thomas Nashe have also been proposed as participants in a group theory.
 Some variants of the group theory also include William Shakespeare of Stratford as the group's manager, broker and/or front man.